-The Gordon Parks Foundation’s Scholarship Program was created in 2009 in partnership with significant arts education institutions to support exceptionally talented students in disciplines that represent the depth, breadth and integrity of Gordon Parks’ work.
-The fund provides scholarships to students of the arts who may otherwise be unable to pursue further instruction in the creative arts.
-Many initiatives are with New York City arts education organizations as partners.
-Monies are raised from individuals, corporations, foundations, and fundraising initiatives that have supported dozens of students at seven educational institutions to date.
+The Gordon Parks Foundation’s Scholarship Program was created in 2009 in partnership with significant arts education institutions to support exceptionally talented students who are pursuing their artistic vision in a range of disciplines that represent the depth, breadth and integrity of Gordon Parks’ work.
+The fund provides scholarships to students in the creative arts who may otherwise be unable to pursue their educational goals.
+Monies are raised from individuals, corporations, foundations, and fundraising initiatives that have supported more than 100 students at 9 educational institutions to date.

 The Nikon/Gordon Parks scholarship was established in 2009 to cover nearly half of the annual tuition for two New York State students at Purchase College / SUNY in the School of Art + Design.
 One of the preeminent undergraduate programs in the country, the School of the Arts prepares students to be working artists.
 The photography curriculum provides an in-depth program that is focused specifically on fine art photography through the study of traditional film/wet processes as well as newer digital and older non-silver processes.
 Despite this focus, many graduates work successfully in applied photography fields.
 With a third recipient added in 2016, the scholarship funds are used towards tuition and room and board.
 The selection is based on talent, GPA and financial need.